 - Is in an Independent Living Program; or

-- Was in the custody of CHFS or DJJ prior to being adopted by a family that resides in Kentucky; or
+- Was in the custody of CHFS or DJJ before being adopted;

 - Was in the custody of CHFS or DJJ on his or her 18th birthday

 The student must also meet all entrance requirements for the post secondary institution and must maintain academic eligibility (meaning he or she maintains at least a 2.0 grade point average).
 For more information, read http://www.lrc.ky.gov/Statutes/statute.aspx?id=42283.

 Kentucky also offers an Educational Training Voucher (ETV).
 The ETV is available for children who were adopted from CHFS when they were 16 years of age or older.
 The maximum amount available is $5,000 per student per year.
-Students eligible for the Tuition Waiver may also be eligible for the ETV.
-These funds can be used for expenses related to helping a student stay enrolled.
-Allowable expenses include but are not limited to the following:
+Students eligible for the tuition waiver may also be eligible for the ETV.
+These funds can be used for expenses related to helping a student stay enrolled in school.
+Allowable expenses include but are not limited to:

 For more information on the College Tuition Waiver and the Educational Training Voucher, call 800-232-5437.

 26. Does Kentucky offer a state adoption tax credit?

 27. Does Kentucky have any program to support an adoptee whose adoptive parents die until the child is adopted again?